Mystic Sigiriya Lion Rock Fortress Sri Lanka (සීගිරිය)

 The Sigiriya site encompasses 1200+ of steps to reach the top of the granite rock, featuring sheer sides where the summit occasionally juts out over the base.
 At its peak, remnants of chambers, staircases, and reservoirs are visible.
 A stone stairway connects the base to the mountaintop, with a notable halfway point marked by colossal lion’s paws, remnants of a monumental lion head that once served as the entrance to the royal palace.
 Encircling the palace grounds are the remnants of an intricate garden complex, featuring two moats and numerous pools, some of which still boast functioning water fountains after 1500 years.

-Entrance Tickets Prices of Sigiriya
+Entrance Ticket Prices of Sigiriya

 Access to the Sigiriya World Heritage site is not free.
 The fees vary on whether you are a local, SAARC national, or a national of another country.